Sandro Pertini: Early life

-Born in Stella (Province of Savona) as the son of a wealthy landowner, Alberto, he studied at a Salesian college in Varazze, and completed his schooling at the "Chiabrera" lyceum (high school) in Savona.
+Born in Stella (province of Savona) as the son of a wealthy landowner, Alberto, he studied at a Salesian college in Varazze, and completed his schooling at the Chiabrera lyceum (high school) in Savona.

 His philosophy teacher was Adelchi Baratono, a reformist socialist who contributed to his approach to socialism and probably introduced him to the inner circles of the Ligurian labour movements.
 Pertini obtained a law degree from the University of Genoa.

 Aged 19 when Italy entered World War I on the side of the Triple Entente, Pertini opposed the war, but nonetheless enlisted in the army where he served as a lieutenant and was decorated for bravery.
 After the armistice in 1918, he joined the Unitary Socialist Party, PSU, then he settled in Florence where he also graduated in political science with a thesis entitled La Cooperazione ("Cooperation"; 1924).
 While in the city, Pertini also came into contact with people such as Gaetano Salvemini, the brothers Carlo and Nello Rosselli, and Ernesto Rossi.
 Pertini was physically beaten by Fascist squads on several occasions, but never lost faith in his ideals.

-Resistance to Fascism
+Opposition to Fascism and Resistance to Nazism

 After the assassination of PSU leader Giacomo Matteotti by Fascists in 1924, Pertini became even more committed to the struggle against the totalitarian regime.
 In 1926, he was sentenced to internment but managed to go into hiding.
 Later, together with Carlo Rosselli and Ferruccio Parri, he organized and accompanied the escape to France of Filippo Turati, who was the most prominent figure of the PSU.
 Pertini remained in the country until 1926 working as a mason.
 According to the Italian historian of Freemasonry Aldo Alessandro Mola, during that period Pertini had relationships with exponents of the Grand Orient of Italy who were in exile in France.
 This hypothesis seems unsupported by known documents from archives.
 On his return to Italy, he was arrested in Pisa, tried, and sentenced to ten years' imprisonment.

 In 1935 he was interned on Santo Stefano Island, Ventotene (LT), Pontine Islands, an island in the Tyrrhenian Sea, where he remained through Italy's entry into World War II and until 1943.
-There he saved the famous diaries of Antonio Gramsci.
 Although he had begun suffering from severe illness, Pertini never demanded pardon.
 He was released a month after Benito Mussolini's arrest and joined the Italian resistance movement against the Nazi German occupiers and Mussolini's new regime – the Italian Social Republic.
 Arrested by the Germans, he was sentenced to death but freed by a partisan raid.
-Pertini then traveled north to organize partisan war as an executive member of PSI (alongside Rodolfo Morandi and Lelio Basso).
+Pertini then travelled north to organize partisan war as an executive member of PSI (alongside Rodolfo Morandi and Lelio Basso).
 He had a primary role in the Milan uprising of 25 April 1945, which led to the execution of Mussolini.